hedefalk/dotfiles/README.md

 ## Prerequisites

 Install nix and homebrew.
 Homebrew is managed by nix-darwin, but it still needs to be installed.
-Also need Rosetta for just a couple of things (adobe-digital-editions for lending library books).
+Also need Rosetta for just a couple of things (adobe-digital-editions for library books).
 Not gonna chase it since I need Rosetta for container stuff anyways.

     sh <(curl -L https://nixos.org/nix/install)
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     sudo softwareupdate --install-rosetta

 ## Use this repo